BrainFood Talk with Gerald Kost

 His clinical residency comprised Internal Medicine/Neurology at UCLA and Laboratory Medicine at the University of Washington, Seattle.
 He is boarded in Clinical Pathology (ABP), was elected to the National Academy of Clinical Biochemistry (NACB, AACC Academy), served on its Board of Directors, and is licensed to practice medicine in California.
 For over three decades, he was Director of POCT/Clinical Chemistry for UC Davis Health.
 In 1995, he founded the POCT-CTRTM, and in 2016, the POC Institute.
 He held an Edward A. Dickson Endowed Emeritus Professor Award in the Department of Pathology and Laboratory Medicine, School of Medicine.

-Recipient of the Dickson Emeriti Professorship Award 2023-2024: 21ST CENTURY CRITICAL LIMITS FOR EMERGENCY NOTIFICATION, DECISION MAKING, AND TREATMENT
+Recipient of the Dickson Emeriti Professorship Award 2023-2024

 REGISTER HERE!
 Reminder that registration is required to participate in the light lunch: